vmanevannan/vmanevannan-bootcamp3-hw/analytics/kpis_and_experimentation/KPIs_and_Experimentation_Homework.md

 Over time, I've had experience with LinkedIn premium features, random messages from recruiters and sales/marketing professionals and LinkedIn learning platform.
 My frequency of interaction with all these features have been intermittent.
-[Write down the evolution of your interactions, and the degree to which you've used this product over history.
-How have you interacted with this product over time?]

 ## Experiments